Kanye West Releases Campaign Video Weeks Before Presidential Election

 “We will build a stronger country by building stronger families.
 Families are the building blocks of society, of a nation.
 By turning to faith, we will be the kind of nation, kind of people, God intends us to be.”

-A final message on the screen reads “Write In Kanye West” and the caption “Paid for by Kanye 2020.
-Approved by Kanye West.”
+For its ending message, the clip’s on screen text read “Write In Kanye West.”

 The tweet also linked to the website kanye2020.country.
-The site displayed the video, along with a number of apparel items for sale to promote the rapper’s campaign for president, including “VOTE KANYE” and “Kanye 2020 Vision” hoodies and hats ranging from $40-$160.
-The site scrolled to list West’s presidential platform; 10 points were listed, each followed by a biblical verse and quote.
+The site displayed the video, along with a number of apparel items for sale to promote the rapper’s campaign for president, hoodies and hats printed with “VOTE KANYE” and “Kanye 2020 Vision” range from $40-$160.
+The one page site also displayed West’s presidential platform; 10 points were listed, each followed by a biblical verse and quote.

 https://t.co/ZURvTEW9ee we stepping out on faith pic.twitter.com/ypQfooB35w